Campo Santo

 Historical facts

-More than half of the tombs are located under arches, but some are located on the central lawn.
-Round arches were erected along the edge of the courtyard located inside.
+More than half of the tombs are located under arches, but some are located on the lawn in the center.
+Rounded arches have been erected along the edge of the courtyard located inside.
 The cemetery has 3 chapels.
-The oldest of them is Ammannati, built in 1630.
-She was named in memory of Ligo Ammannati, a teacher in the city of Pisa.
-The second chapel is Aulla.
-She kept the altar, the author of which in 1518 was Giovanni della Robia.
-The last one – Dal Pozzo Chapel, built in 1594.
-Dal Pozzo became the place where things from the cathedral collection were taken.
-Among them were two parts of the Life-Giving Cross, a small fragment of the Virgin Mary's clothing and a thorn from the Crown of Thorns.
+The oldest of them is the Ammannati, built in 1630.
+It was named in memory of Ligo Ammannati, a teacher in Pisa.
+The second chapel is the Aulla.
+It contained an altar, the author of which was Giovanni della Robia in 1518.
+The last one is the Dal Pozzo Chapel, built in 1594.
+Dal Pozzo became a place where items from the cathedral's collection were taken.
+Among them were two parts of the Life-giving Cross, a small fragment of the Virgin Mary's robe and a thorn from the Crown of Thorns.

-In the mid-20th century, a bomb fell on the holy field, causing a fire to break out.
-Due to the heat, the lead on the roof began to melt.
-It flowed down and damaged several sarcophagi, sculptures and frescoes of Campo Santo.
-When peacetime came, everything that was inside the cemetery took a long time to restore.
-Today they are trying to move them to their original places in the cemetery.
+In the middle of the 20th century, a bomb fell on the holy field, as a result of which a fire broke out.
+Because of the heat, the lead on the roof began to melt.
+It flowed down and damaged several sarcophagi, sculptures and frescoes of the Campo Santo.
+When peacetime came, everything inside the cemetery was restored for a long time.
+To date, they are trying to move them to their original places in the cemetery.

 Campo Santo - geographical coordinates